DetachHead/pytest-robotframework/README.md

     ... # ignore the exception, or re-raise it later
 ```

-the keyword will still show as failed in the log (as long as it's decorated with `pytest_robotframework.keyword`), but it won't effect the status of the test
+the keyword will still show as failed in the log (as long as it's decorated with `pytest_robotframework.keyword`), but it won't effect the status of the test unless the exception is re-raised